franklinchou/fp-in-scala/src/main/scala/monoid/README.md

 in set `B` (the codomain of `f`).
 The application of that function is commonly denoted `f(a)`.
 The result of applying `f` to every element in `A` is an ordered pair `(a, f(a)) for all a in A`.
-Consider the case for the Empty Set.
+Consider the case for the Empty Function.
 The Empty Function is a function, `f`, which maps every element in the Empty Set to some codomain, `B`, `f: {} => B`.
 Since there are no elements in the Empty Set, no specific elements in `B` will be identified.
 Therefore the result of `f` is an empty group of ordered pairs.
 The Empty Function